-Utilize a standardized exit process.
-Fifty-five percent of organizations are missing out on vital engagement and retention data by not surveying their exiting employees.
-Among the 45 percent of organizations currently using exit surveys, we recommend that organizations use those results to push engagement and retention to the next level by leveraging the identified common issues found in the exit survey results to modify existing pre-hire and employment practices.
-Our research shows when it comes to exit surveys, it's worth it to ask.
-Fifty-nine percent of exiting employees state that their organization could have done something to keep them from leaving and of those employees, 73 percent said they would return if the issue was addressed and methods of developing the values and behaviours necessary to build high performance organisation.
+This lesson was about developing a global management cadre incorporating the importance of motivating and leading.
+It was also aimed to understand the need, importance and methods of developing the values and behaviours necessary to build high performance organisation.
 Global management of business is increasingly important to almost all business firms today as they extent their business operations globally.
-Inter-country differences affect a company's HR management processes.
+Intercountry differences affect a company's HR management processes.
 Cultural factors suggest differences in values, attitudes, and therefore behaviours and reactions of people from country to country.
 Developing global mindsets and improved leadership skills will increase the effectiveness of global teams and hence, high potential managers are needed to develop global business.